mbradds/crude-runs/readme.md

 These instructions are for English, but the French instructions will be the same for the French file locations.

 `/dist/index_en.html` contains new HTML for the crude-runs dashboard.
 The old HTML can be deleted and replaced with the new HTML.
-Only the html specific to the dashboard should be deleted and replaced (approximately line 34-119 in `/dist/index_en.html`)
+Only the html specific to the dashboard should be deleted and replaced (everything in between the start and end dashboard comments, approximately line 34-121 in `/dist/index_en.html`)

 ```diff
 <!-- start crude runs dashboard -->